 - In the meantime, add cream cheese to a large bowl (big enough to fit all the other ingredients).
 Soften with the back of a spoon and set aside.

-- Once the milk and cream mixture has come to a bowl, add the cornstarch slurry (make sure to get any bits that may have settled at the bottom of the bowl!).
+- Once the milk and cream mixture has come to a boil, add the cornstarch slurry (make sure to get any bits that may have settled at the bottom of the bowl!).

 - Return the mixture to a boil and continue cooking until slightly thickened (a couple of minutes).